codeandwhisky/ZenUI/README.md

 **🎊 Total: 30+ production-ready components** vs other libraries that give you 10-15 half-baked ones.

-> **Fun Fact:** Every ZenUI component has been battle-tested in apps with **10M+ downloads**.
-No more "works on my machine" moments!

 ## 🎨 The Theme System That Changes Everything

-**Stop wrestling with stylesheets.** ZenUI's theme system is so intuitive, you'll wonder how you ever lived without it.
+**Stop wrestling with stylesheets.** ZenXUI's theme system is so intuitive, you'll wonder how you ever lived without it.

 ### 🧠 **Intelligent by Default**
 - **Auto-completion** for every style property